serge1peshcoff/mi-router-exporter/README.md

-# mi-router-4-exporter
+# mi-router-exporter

-Reads Mi Router 4 data from the API and exports it in a Prometheus format.
+Reads Mi Router data from the API and exports it in a Prometheus format.

 ## How does it work?
-- It fetches the data from the Mi Router 4 API ...
+- It fetches the data from the Mi Router API ...
 - ... parses it ...
 - ... and exposes it in a format that Prometheus can consume.